MihaiViasu/acme-zio/README.md

 It can be runned also from sbt, and the duration can be passed as argument sbt "run 90"

+I added also a release acme-zio
+You can run it like this
+java -jar acme-zio.jar 100
 ```

 # Problem